Speeding ticket and how it affects auto insurance rate in Ontario

 How long will a speeding ticket affect my auto insurance in Ontario?

-A speeding ticket in Ontario will remain on your driving record for 3 years from the date you paid or were found guilty in court.
+A ticket in Ontario will remain on your driving record for 3 years from the date you paid or were found guilty in court.
 As such, it will affect your insurance premiums for those three years.
 If you do get more driving tickets during that timeframe, the effect will be even more significant.
 Tickets hurt your ability to access cheap auto insurance in Ontario.
 If you want to see your driver’s record, you can order one online.

 Should I fight a speeding ticket?

 If you believe that the speeding ticket you were issued was wrong, you should fight the ticket.
-If you have been issued a speeding ticket, you should inform your insurance company.
-Instead, your insurance provider will be notified about the ticket after one of two outcomes occurs: One, you pay the ticket, or two, you fight the speeding ticket and lose (requiring you to pay.)
+If you have been issued a ticket, you should inform your insurance company.
+Instead, your insurance provider will be notified about the ticket after one of two outcomes occurs: One, you pay the fine, or two, you fight the charge and lose (requiring you to pay.)
 If you are curious how to fight a speeding ticket, there are some options.
 Your best bet to fighting a speeding ticket is to hire a team that specializes in it.
 Most people who fight a speeding ticket and win did so because of legal technicalities.
-The police officer that issues you the speeding ticket must prove who, what, when, where and how the speeding ticket was issued.
+The police officer that issues you the speeding ticket must prove who, what, when, where and how the ticket was issued.
 Knowing the law in-depth is what helps fight a speeding ticket.

 When do insurance companies find out about my speeding ticket?